 What does this have to do with the Candidate Experience?

-While just a few years ago the standard job advertisement was enough and the companies that advertised did not have to give too much thought to the way of the advertisement to receive suitable applications, companies today should come up with something to be attractive for applicants and to keep and satisfy existing employees in the company.
-Today and in the future, applicants are more demanding, impatient and, above all, even more in demand.
+The often quoted shortage of skilled workers was already being felt in human resources departments before the crisis.
+Only a few years ago, the standard advertisement of a position was sufficient and the companies putting out the job advertisements did not have to worry too much about how to advertise.
+But in order to receive suitable applications nowadays, companies should come up with something to be attractive for applicants and to keep and satisfy existing employees in the company.
+Today and in the future, applicants are more demanding, impatient and above all more in demand.

 Consistent, rapid communications should be a given in relationships with candidates.
 Nevertheless, they cannot currently be taken for granted.
 According to a survey, 34% of candidates who were interviewed would have liked better communications between their potential employer and the candidates.
 That would involve both confirmation that the application had been received, as well as information about the timeline for the hiring process.
 40% of candidates even felt that they would see the Employer Brand in a negative light if they did not receive confirmation once their application had been received.
-Some candidates even reported that they had not received any response to their application for many month or that they had not received any feedback at all.
+Some candidates even reported that they had never received any response to their applications.

-44% of candidates signalled that businesses had failed to respond following an interview and 41% described being unable to get in touch with the relevant recruiter in order to ask questions or obtain further information.
+44% of candidates signalled that businesses had failed to respond following an interview.
+Furthermore, 41% described being unable to get in touch with the relevant recruiter in order to ask questions or obtain further information.